-Chips For Game Skills -project focuses on identifying the needs of the game industry and develop the education on the basis of them.
-The goal is to create a common evaluation criteria – a digital open badge system – which clarifies the definition and understanding of the learning objectives in the games industry.
+Chips For Game Skills -project (11/2017-6/2020) focused on identifying the needs of the gaming industry and develop the education on that basis.
+One goal was to create a common evaluation criteria – a map of key competences – which clarifies the definition and understanding of the learning objectives in the games industry.

-The project also aims to intensify dialogue and co-operation among employers, educators and students in the field.
-The project brings game training schools closer together in multidisciplinary gaming projects and joint courses.
+The project was also aiming to intensify dialogue and co-operation among employers, educators and students in the field.
+The project brought schools together in multidisciplinary game projects and joint courses.

-In our web page there is also a blog where different writers will write about game industry, game education, recognizing competences and teaching co-operation from different angles.
+In our web page there is also a blog where different writers have published articles about the results of the project and other interesting topics, such as game education, recognizing competences and teaching co-operation from different angles.